Sterile Biocide & Sporicide Selection

 Cleanroom Supplies will stock hold for you so that products are available for you at the drop of hat, providing a trusted source you can rely on.

-We have compiled two tables (below) to assist you in comparing our INSPEC™ range to the alternative Klercide™ and Micronclean™ range:
+We have compiled A table (below) to assist you in comparing our Micronclean™ range to the alternative Klercide™ and INSPEC™ range:

 Formerly